tkruse/gradle-groovysh-plugin/README.md

 ### Caveats

-Notice that the groovy version for the build shell is the same as for gradle (1.8.6), whereas for the application shell a much more recent version of groovy (2.3.x) can be used.
+Notice that the Groovy version for the build shell is the same as for gradle (1.8.6), whereas for the application shell a much more recent version of Groovy (2.3.x) can be used.
 As a consequence the application shell is much prettier, and the allowed syntax is different.

 Also if you are new to groovysh, the number one quirk to know is that you **must not** declare variables, e.g.: